 The Radio Academy Mentoring Programme

-The scheme is for mid-career radio and audio professionals based in the UK, with a minimum of five years’ experience, who are ready to take a significant step in their career.
+RAMP is for mid-career radio and audio professionals based in the UK, with a minimum of five years’ experience, who are ready to take a significant step in their career.

-We encourage applications from all disciplines including production, presentation, journalism, technology, craft, commercial and support roles.
+It is available to people working in all disciplines including production, presentation, journalism, technology, craft, commercial and support roles.

 Mentoring is a personal and professional development partnership in which someone shares their experience and knowledge with someone who wants to grow and progress.
 It is a two-way confidential partnership of learning, dialogue, development and challenge.